 Videos and more about sepsis

-Read the resolution that will hopefully be adapted by the WHA (World Health Assembly) in May 2017
+Read the resolution that was adapted by the WHA (World Health Assembly) in May 2017

 Read the Global Sepsis Alliance newsletter (published on the 11th of May 2017).

-On May 24th, the Global Sepsis Alliance, jointly with the German Ministry of Health and the International Alliance of Patients’ Organizations, will host the ‘WHA Side Event on Sepsis’ in Geneva.
-A free live-stream is available here.
+On May 24th, the Global Sepsis Alliance, jointly with the German Ministry of Health and the International Alliance of Patients’ Organizations, hosted the ‘WHA Side Event on Sepsis’ in Geneva, see here.